HumbertoDiego/lidar-experiments/README.md

 ssh ubuntu@10.42.0.1
 ```

-Enter the `ubuntu` as password to get the the shell.
+Enter the `ubuntu` password to get the the shell.
 We can check all IP addresses with:

 ```shell
 ubuntu@ubiquityrobot:~$ ip a | grep "inet "